Philippines and China accuse each other of South China Sea collisions

 Philippines accuses China of targeting fishing boats in South China Sea

-China’s coastguard said in a statement on Sunday that two Philippine vessels, ignoring repeated warnings, had “illegally entered the waters adjacent to Ren’ai Reef in the Nansha Islands without the approval of the Chinese government”.
+Tensions have risen around the Philippines regular resupply missions to Filipino soldiers stationed on the Sierra Madre, a warship deliberately grounded on the shoal in 1999 to reinforce the Philippines’ maritime claims.

-It said the Unaizah Mae 1 “made an unprofessional and dangerous sudden turn, intentionally ramming into China Coast Guard vessel 21556”.
-It said the Philippine side bore full responsibility.
+The Philippine coast guard accused China of firing water cannons and ramming resupply vessels and a coast guard ship, causing “serious engine damage” to one, while China’s coast guard said the Philippine vessel intentionally rammed its ship.

-Spokesperson Gan Yu also called on the Philippines to stop its “provocative acts”, saying Beijing would continue to carry out “law-enforcement activities” in its waters.
+China said the Unaizah Mae 1 “made an unprofessional and dangerous sudden turn, intentionally ramming into China Coast Guard vessel 21556”.

-Meanwhile, the Philippine coastguard accused China of firing water cannons and ramming resupply vessels and a coast guard ship, causing “serious engine damage” to one.
+Spokesperson Gan Yu called on the Philippines to stop its “provocative acts”, saying Beijing would continue to carry out “law-enforcement activities” in the waters.

-Spokesperson Jay Tarriela said in a statement on the social media platform X that the “M/L Kalayaan suffered serious engine damage.
+The Philippine coastguard spokesperson Jay Tarriela refuted Beijing’s claims, writing in a statement on the social media platform X that the “M/L Kalayaan suffered serious engine damage.
 Contrary to China Coast Guard disinformation, UM1 rammed by CCG vessel”.

 Statement of the National Task Force-West Philippine Sea